US envoy says Giuliani was given role on Ukraine policy

 "I asked the President: 'What do you want from Ukraine?'"
 Sondland said.
 "The President responded, 'Nothing.
 There is no quid pro quo.'
 The President repeated: 'no quid pro quo' multiple times.
 This was a very short call.
 And I recall the President was in a bad mood."

-Sondland testified three days after Fiona Hill, a former White House aide, said that his actions so unnerved then-national security adviser John Bolton that Bolton said he was not part of "whatever drug deal Sondland and Mulvaney are cooking up," a reference to White House chief of staff Mick Mulvaney.
+Sondland testified three days after Fiona Hill, a former White House aide, said that his actions so unnerved then-national security adviser John Bolton that Bolton said he was not part of "whatever drug deal Sondland and Mulvaney are cooking up."

 But Sondland said that neither Hill nor Bolton personally raised concerns about the Ukraine work directly with him.